graphql/graphql-wg/rfcs/TEMPLATE.md

 <!-- Explain the proposal!
 Be detailed enough to explain the idea and major edge
 cases - but avoid being overly detailed.
 The primary goal is to communicate the idea at a high level.
-The specification edit PR will cover all the precice implementation details. -->
+The specification edit PR will cover all the precise implementation details. -->

 ## ⚠️ Risks